Husband and I took walks in the morning, sun bathed on the beach, had cocktails at sundown, then a gourmet evening meal.

 With our suntan and suitcase, we headed back home.

-On the journey, my anxiety level climbed with the plane.
+On the journey home my anxiety level climbed with the plane.
 I wondered what I was going home to.
-I wanted to see Bella, but I dreaded what I would see.
+I wanted to see Laura, but I dreaded which Laura she would be.